geoarrow/geoarrow-rs/CONTRIBUTING.md

 Use Github [pull requests](https://github.com/geoarrow/geoarrow-rs/pulls) to provide code and documentation.
 Use [issues](https://github.com/geoarrow/geoarrow-rs/issues) to report bugs or request features.

+## Conventional commits

+We require all PRs to follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+We squash merge, so only the PR title needs to follow the standard.
+You'll get the idea by looking at a list of recent commits.
+You can find our allowed task types [here](.github/workflows/conventional-commits.yml).

 ## Build issues

 If you get the following error: